-There are few examples where predicted binding modes could be checked later in comparison with the crystallized complexes.
-Zidovudine (AZT) was placed into drug site 1 using docking and molecular dynamics simulations [43].
-When two complex X-ray structures became available, different binding modes for AZT were observed, both diverging from the predicted mode [44].
+- Q7 lymphoma 2 family proteins [42].
+In all these studies, it was possible to design analogs with high affinity for the primary target and with significantly reduced HSA binding.
+The available NMR and X-ray structures of HSA guided the design process.
+In the case of the MetAP2 inhibitors the comparison of compound-binding mechanisms at the target and with HSA allowed the simultaneous O8 improvement of cellular activity (Fig. 5). - There are few examples where predicted binding modes could Q9 be checked later in comparison with the crystallized complexes.
+Zidovudine (AZT) was placed into drug site 1 using docking and molecular dynamic simulations [43].
+When two complex X-ray structures became available, different binding modes for AZT were observed, both diverging from the predicted mechanism [44].
 A closer comparison reveals that AZT in the presence of myristate binds to a new subsite of drug site 1.
 Flexibility of protein domains and the pronounced side chain movements make a correct prediction very difficult.
 In addition, most crystallized drugs do not show the typical good fit familiar from other protein-ligand complexes but rather weak interactions with unusual binding poses.
-For warfarin, a similar comparison can be made and the docking/molecular dynamics results are also not convincing [39,45].
+For warfarin, a similar comparison can be made and the docking/molecular dynamic results are also not convincing [39,45].

 Modifying HSA interactions by structure-based design currently only seems possible if a confirmed binding mode for the lead compound is known.
 One has to keep in mind, however, that for some drugs multiple binding modes were observed [44].
-For the tuning of properties in lead optimization, detailed knowledge about the HSA binding mode is expected to be highly valuable.
+For the tuning of properties in lead optimization, detailed knowledge about the HSA binding mode is expected to be extremely valuable.